isObjectKey()

 Returns

-The return value is a boolean
+The return value is a boolean indicating whether the provided value is an object with its key.

 Example usage